thuml/iTransformer/README.md

 2. Train and evaluate the model.
 We provide all the above tasks under the folder ./scripts/.
 You can reproduce the results as the following examples:

 ```
-# Task: Multivariate forecasting with iTransformer
+# Multivariate forecasting with iTransformer
 bash ./scripts/multivariate_forecast/Traffic/iTransformer.sh

-# Task: Compare the performance of Transformer and iTransformer
+# Compare the performance of Transformer and iTransformer
 bash ./scripts/boost_performance/Weather/iTransformer.sh

-# Task: Train the model with partial variates, and generalize on the unseen variates
+# Train the model with partial variates, and generalize on the unseen variates
 bash ./scripts/variate_generalization/Electricity/iTransformer.sh

-# Task: Test the performance on the enlarged lookback window
+# Test the performance on the enlarged lookback window
 bash ./scripts/increasing_lookback/Traffic/iTransformer.sh

-# Task: Utilize FlashAttention for acceleration (hardware-friendly and almost computationally equivalent to Transformer)
+# Utilize FlashAttention for acceleration
 bash ./scripts/efficient_attentions/iFlashTransformer.sh
 ```

 ## Main Result of Multivariate Forecasting
-We evaluate the iTransformer on six challenging multivariate forecasting benchmarks as well as the server load prediction of Alipay online transactions (**generally hundreds of variates**, denoted as *Dim*). **Consistent least prediction errors** (MSE/MAE) are achieved by iTransformer.
+We evaluate the iTransformer on extensive challenging multivariate forecasting benchmarks as well as the server load prediction of Alipay online transactions (**generally hundreds of variates**, denoted as *Dim*). **Comprehensive good performance** (MSE/MAE) are achieved by iTransformer.
+Especially, iTransformer is particularly good at forecasting high-dimensional time series.

 <p align="center">
 <img src="./figures/datasets.png" alt="" align=center />